Hilerioluwa12/Printf/README.md

 	</ul>

 2. Compilation
-<li>The code must be compiled this way: $ gcc -Wall -Werror -Wextra -pedantic *.c <li>
+	<li>The code must be compiled this way: $ gcc -Wall -Werror -Wextra -pedantic *.c</li>
 	<li>As a consequence, be careful not to push any c file containing a main function in the root directory of your project (you could have a test folder containing all your tests files including main functions)</li>
 	<li>Our main files will include your main header file (holberton.h): #include holberton.h</li>
 	<li>You might want to look at the gcc flag -Wno-format when testing with your _printf and the standard printf.</li>

-3.
+3. Overview:
+	This project consists of a custom made printf function for C language that allows different input arguments and options; its development was part of an intensive coding program in Holberton School Tunis.

+4. Description and synopsis of the project:
+	The function returns the number of characters printed (excluding the null byte used to end output to strings).
+If an output error is encountered, a negative value of -1 is returned.

+	- The prototype:
+	- The main function of the printf function project:
+	> _printf.c